kabartolo/launch-school/210_js/objects/notes.md

 var myObject = {
   a: 'name',
   'b': 'test',
-  123: 'c',     // property name converted to a string
+  123: 'c',     // property name implicitly converted to a string
-  1: 'd',       // property name converted to a string };
+  1: 'd',       // property name implicitly converted to a string };

 Object.keys(myObject); // ["a", "b", "123", "1"]